armStrapTools/armStrap/README.md

 You need to be root to run this script:

-1) Edit armStrap.ini to suit your needs
+1) Edit armStrap.ini to suit your needs (if not present, armStrap will create one with default values).

-2) As root, run ./armStrap, verify the settings, hit enter and go take a coffee :)
+2) As root, run ./armStrap, confirm the settings, hit enter and go take a coffee :)

 armStrap.ini
 ------------